By/ Last Modified On February 13, 2024

 Creating the perfect wonton shape is easier than it might look!
 Here's how to fill and form wontons or dumplings.

-First, be sure that you have a bit of water on hand. water on the edges of the wrapper will help the edges to stick together.
+First, be sure that you have a bit of water in your hand.
+Water on the edges of the wrapper will help the edges to stick together.

 Wontons should be made by adding a teaspoon of filling to the center of the wrapper.
 Fold the square into a triangle shape over the filling, pressing to seal and remove any air.
 Then press the two corners of the triangle together to create a looped wonton.